Dynamic MTU : Technique to reduce packet drops in IPv6 network resulted due to smaller path mtu size: Proposed Mechanism

-On receiving an incoming packet of size greater than the next-interfaces MTU, the algorithm first checks the Packet IP version.
-If it is an IPv4 packet, it simply fragments the packet and forwards to the next node.
-However, if is an IPv6 packet, the algorithm first compares its size with a pre-defined threshold value (it is set to restrict jumbo packets).
-If it exceeds the threshold value, we drop the packet and inform the sender, else we move on with the next step.
-The next step in the algorithm depends upon the type of strategy we are assuming.
-The algorithm may be running in parallel with the PMTUD or working as a standalone, and hence the working varies accordingly.
+Figure~\ref{predmtu} illustrates the working of Pre-DMTU Phases.
+This phases carries one argument $(^*X)$ as the pointer to the packet in the buffer memory.
+This phase triggers on receiving an incoming packet of size greater than the next-interfaces MTU.
+There are two type of phases, PreStandalone DMTU phase and PreParallel DMTU phase, both of which works differently depending upon the type of strategy we are assuming.
+Both of the phases carries a pointer to the packet $(^*X)$ from the buffer memory to be processed.
+These phases act as an preliminary examination of the packet to run the PostDMTU phase.

-\textbf{Pre-Standalone DMTU Scheme:} In Standalone DMTU algorithm~(\ref{standalone}), we compare the size of the packet with the Maximum-MTU limit of the path.If the packet size exceeds that limit then it is not possible to successfully route the packet.
+\textbf{Pre-Standalone DMTU Phase:} Algorithm~\ref{Algo-Standalone} shows a pseudo-code of the PreStandalone DMTU phase: It works in parallel with Path MTU Discovery.
+When a new packet invokes, it compares the size of the packet with the threshold and Maximum MTU limit of the path.
+If the packet size exceeds these limits then it is not possible to successfully route the packet.
 Instead we force the router to drop the packet (without informing the source).
 The source will itself re-transmit the packet by fragmenting it into smaller packets after the timeout.
 However, if the packet size is lesser than the Maximum-MTU then the algorithm moves to the Post-DMTU phase.

-\textbf{Pre-Parallel DMTU Scheme: } In this scheme, the DMTU algorithm~(\ref{parallel}) is allowed to work only for the high priority packets.Thus, the job of Pre-DMTU phase in this scheme is to first find the priority of the packets.Based on the packet priority it either directs the PMTUD algorithm to take the control or it moves to the Pre-DMTU next step.
+\textbf{Pre-Parallel DMTU Phase:} Algorithm ~\ref{Algo-Parallel} shows the pseudo-code of PreParallel DMTU phase which allows DMTU to work only for the high priority packets in IPv6 and Tunnelled packets with \textit{proto-41}.

+Thus, the job of Pre-DMTU phase in this scheme is to first find the priority of the packets.
+Based on the packet priority it either directs the PMTUD algorithm to take the control or it moves to the Pre-DMTU next step.

 In Pre-DMTU next step, it compares the size of the packet with the threshold value.
-If the packet size is less than the threshold value then it moves to the Post-DMTU phase, else it discards the packet and informs the PMTUD scheme to send an ICMPv6 message "packet too big" to the source.
-The threshold value is the maximum packet size that the link can carry (Maximum-MTU).
+If the packet size is less than the threshold value then it moves to the $PostDMTU(^*X,C,\alpha,\beta)$ phase by returning parameters $(^*X,0,0,0)$, else it discards the packet and informs the PMTUD scheme to send an ICMP error message ”packet too big” to the source. \\